 All of the above can be luxurious experiences, and they don’t require having the top of the top to be enjoyed.
 For instance, you don’t need to sleep on thousand-dollar silk sheets made by a top designer to have a comfortable night’s sleep.
 You also don’t need to spend $100 on a meal to enjoy your food.

 Think about what’s enjoyable to you, not what society says you should be enjoying to experience luxury.
+So, if you’re dreaming of going to Mykonos for example, I suggest staying in one of Mykonos villas, which is one of the ways you can enjoy luxury without breaking the bank.
 Choose your experiences based on your preferences and you’ll always experience luxury.

 3. Keep track of your visa status